-Back in 2011 we got some money from Dan Skripka and ordered a selection of Ubiquiti mesh hardware for our Lab.
-We liked the idea of a backbone network on 5 GHz, as 2.4 Ghz has just three non shared channels and was congested.
+Back in 2011 we got some money from Dan Skripka, KE8TX and ordered a selection of outdoor rated Ubiquiti mesh capable Wi-Fi radios for our Lab.
+Doug, N0NAS, liked the idea of a backbone network on 5 GHz, as 2.4 GHz was congested.
+User access to the backbone would be on 2.4G.
 The noise floor on 2.4G with thousands of cell phone carrying people at an event is quite significant.

 I pushed hard for the use of Part 15, as our served agencies were hospitals, EMS, a race and a law enforcement agency.
 The Great Crypto Debate was not started.
-We used home made OPENWRT +OLSR builds and /24 blocks to match our existing D-Star DD mode network.
+We used home made OPENWRT +OLSR builds (Thanks Peter, KD8GBL) and static /24 address blocks per node to match our existing D-Star DD mode network.
+This also simplified our routing.
 One of our served agencies noticed some infighting on one of the ham radio mesh software sites.
 I told them that was not an issue for us.

 Then one day (2017?) our new Race Director said, looking at me, “you know- our start line is in Minneapolis and our new Race Operations Center is in St. Paul.
-Some start line video in here (the ROC) would be good.”
+Some live start line video in here (the ROC) would be good.”

 So we had a mesh omni antenna in downtown St Paul, overlooking the finish area.
 And we had good access to a site in Minneapolis.
 The distance was 9.1 miles, ~125 db of path loss.
 I tried to request a new antenna for our St Paul site in conjunction with a certain large professional football game.
 That request bounced all over and was rejected.
 I tried again with our EMS leadership.
 They asked of this was “all hazard” or was just for hams.
 I said not just for hams.
 We got the site.

-As it has turned out, we have used our TWINSLAN Part 15 Medical Command mesh for law enforcement and video feeds used for nonprofit events.
+As it has turned out, we have used our TWINSLAN Part 15 Medical Command mesh capability for law enforcement and video feeds used for nonprofit events.
 I told the hospitals crypto was fine if needed.
 Jitsi, an open source conference bridge uses SSL I think.
-I get a call a week from COMLs telling me I have no idea what I am doing.
+I get a call a week from angry COMLs telling me I have no idea what I am doing.

 NATIONALMASSCARESTRATEGY.ORGMulti-Agency Resource Center (MARC) Planning Resource